Pombaline Architecture: Have you heard about this Alluring Yet Practical Lisbon’s Style?

 Ornate Doorways

 The entrances of Pombaline buildings were often adorned with ornate doorways.
-These doorways featured intricate carvings, decorative motifs, and sometimes even elaborate ironwork.
-They served as focal points, welcoming visitors and adding character to the overall design.
+These doorways usually had carvings, decorative motifs, and sometimes even elaborate ironwork.
+They served as focal points, to add aesthetics and a character to the overall design.

-These various decorative elements combined to create a visually appealing and sophisticated architectural style.
-The use of these embellishments added a touch of artistry, showcasing the attention to detail and craftsmanship present in Pombaline buildings.
+So, as you can se, all these various decorative elements combined to create a visually appealing and sophisticated architectural style in Pombaline buildings.

 Modern day flats and houses in Pombaline style

-Would you like to see many beautiful different Pombaline buildings at once?
-Just get into public transport somewhere in Portugal for un official tour.
-Tram 28 goes on the best Lisbon's route for that, and you will enjoy many different buildings!
+By the way, would you like to see many beautiful different Pombaline buildings at once?
+Just hop on public transport somewhere in Portugal for a self-guided tour.
+Tram 28 goes on the Lisbon’s best route for that, and you will enjoy many different buildings!

-Thank your for reading!
-I hope you learned something new about historic architecture of Lisbon.
+Thank you for reading!
+I hope you learned something new about the historic architecture of Lisbon and the beautiful buildings you will see in the center of Lisbon when visiting.

-Here is the link to read about other interesting topics about Portugal on my blog.
+Here is the link to read about other topics about Portugal on my blog.